David Cross: Alvin and the Chipmunks

-Cross has been critical of several pop music acts in his stand-up comedy, notably Creed and its lead singer Scott Stapp.
-On his 2004 album It's Not Funny, Cross referred to Creed as "the third-worst band in history", and maligned the group's pop sensibilities for being too ubiquitous, suggesting that Stapp hung around "10th grade girls' locker rooms" to find inspiration for his song lyrics.
-Cross then relates an anecdote about Stapp being a last-minute replacement for another celebrity at a taping of Celebrity Poker Showdown in 2003.
-Cross became concerned that a confrontation would take place since he had "said the most awful shit about [Stapp] on stage and in print."
-Cross said that as the taping was preparing to commence, he approached Stapp and extended his hand, introducing himself, and that Stapp shook his hand and sarcastically intoned, "Thanks for the words", to which Cross replied, "Well, you know..."

 Personal life

-In August 2011, after four years of dating, Cross became engaged to Amber Tamblyn.
-They married in 2012.
-On February 21, 2017, Tamblyn announced that she and Cross had recently had a daughter.
+Cross married Amber Tamblyn in 2012.
+On February 21, 2017, Tamblyn announced that she and Cross had a daughter.

-Cross, who was raised into Judaism, has described himself as an atheist.
-He describes his political philosophy as "definitely more socialist Democrat than centrist politician".
-In an interview in 2016, Cross praised Senator Bernie Sanders and said he admired Sanders "way before he ran for President".
-In 2021, Cross featured on a video produced by the Gravel Institute, a progressive think tank.
+Cross was raised Jewish, but became an atheist in adulthood, and no longer practices Judaism.

 On September 26, 2013, Kickstarter co-founder Yancey Strickler revealed that Cross was the first investor in the crowdfunding platform.
 Strickler included Cross among the "friends and family" who first financed Kickstarter in 2006.

 Cross is a fan of and friends with the musical group Beastie Boys.
 He is sampled on the beginning of the group's single "Ch-Check It Out" from their album To the 5 Boroughs.
 One of the group's members, Mike D, did not believe that this was Cross's voice in the sample, and Cross says he had to perform the voice in front of Diamond to prove it was actually him.
 Cross revealed this while hosting the Beastie Boys SiriusXM channel.
 Cross also appeared in the group's music video for "Make Some Noise" which was nominated for Video of The Year at the 2011 MTV Video Music Awards.
-In Spike Jonze documentary Beastie Boys Story, Cross has a post-credit scene in which he interrupts the group's theater performance to poke fun at the commercial failure of their second album, Paul's Boutique.
+In the Spike Jonze directed documentary Beastie Boys Story in 2020, Cross has a post-credit scene in which he interrupts the group's theater performance to poke fun at the commercial failure of their second album, Paul's Boutique.

+Cross has dual British and American citizenship.

+Views

+Cross has described his political philosophy as "definitely more socialist Democrat than centrist politician".
+In an interview in 2016, Cross praised Senator Bernie Sanders and said he admired Sanders "way before he ran for President".
+In 2021, Cross featured on a video produced by the Gravel Institute, a progressive think tank.

+In March 2025, during an interview with Katie Halper, Cross referred to the state of Israel as "corrupt" and an "apartheid state."

+Cross condemned the Riyadh Comedy Festival and several of the comedians performing, due to the human rights record in Saudi Arabia.
+He referred to the government of Saudi Arabia as “literally, the most oppressive regime on Earth”.
+He stated that the comedians who signed on are “performing for blood money”, and that the comedians who in their acts complain about cancel culture and a lack of freedom of speech were hypocritical.
+Cross concluded the open letter by encouraging people to donate to the Human Rights Foundation.